kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - Do work on servers (like cloud servers/functions)

 > Cloud = a server, somewhere; Edge = a server, close to you

-## Web Hosting and Domain registration
-Domain registrants (GoDaddy, Hover, Google Domains, Amazon Route 53...) are for registering domain names.
-If you want `itiscool.com`, you’re going to have to buy it, and domain registrants are companies that help you do that.
-Just because you own a domain doesn’t mean it will do anything.
-It’s likely that you will see a “coming soon” page after buying a domain name.

-To host a website at your new domain, you’ll need to configure the DNS of your new domain to point at a server connected to the internet.
-Web hosting services give you that server.
-You’ll need to know a little bit about the website you intend to host when making that choice.
-Will it be a WordPress site?
-Or a Python/Go/Node site?
-That means your host will need to support those technologies.

-- WP Engine is a web host that focuses specifically on WordPress.
-- Media Temple has WordPress-specific hosting, but has a wider range of services from very small and budget friendly to huge and white-glove.
-- Netlify does static site hosting, which is great for things like static site generators and JAMstack sites.
-- Digital Ocean has their own way of talking about hosting.
-They call their servers Droplets, which are kind of like virtual machines with extra features.
-- Heroku calls themselves a “Cloud Application Platform.”
-It is great for hosting apps with a ready-to-use backend for server languages like Node, Ruby, Java, and Python.
-- Amazon Web Services (AWS) is a whole suite of products with specialized hosting focuses.
-Microsoft Azure and Google Cloud are similar.

-Should you bundle your domain registrar and web host into one if a company offers both?
-It’s mighty handy.
-The host will also do things like configuring the DNS for you to be all set up for their hosting and you probably don’t even have to think about it.
-But say the day comes where you just don’t like that host anymore.
-You want to move hosts.
-The problem is that they aren’t just your host, but your domain registrant, too.
-You’re going to leave both of them.

-What about assets hosting?
-Your web host can host assets and that’s fine for the small sites.
-One major reason people go with an asset host (probably more commonly referred to as a CDN) is for a speed boost.
-Asset hosts are also servers, just like your web host’s web server.
-Not only do those assets get delivered to people looking at your site super fast, but your web server is relieved of that burden.